tomjmcnamee/mod4_rails_backend/README.md

     ----- Returns the score context OBJECT when passing in ID

    GET - /api/v1/scoreContexts
-    ----- Returns an array of arrays, each with the Description and ID of a ScoreContext record.
+    ----- Returns an array of hashes, each with the Description and ID of a ScoreContext record.
 This will be used to create all the dropdown options and values

+    GET - /ap1/v1/games
+     ----- returns array of all games (name and id), to be used in the select Game dropdown